Egyptian Tortoise Care sheet

 Delicate Care for baby Egyptian tortoise Hatchlings

-Anyone interested in keeping Egyptian tortoises should be aware that hatchlings are very tiny and quite delicate.
+Anyone interested in keeping Egyptian tortoises should be aware that hatchlings are very tiny and quite fragile.
 They hatch out at about the size of a dime.
-It is best to purchase one from a dealer or breeder who has held onto the tortoise until it has had a chance to develop at least a few growth rings, just to be sure the tortoise is growing and relatively healthy.
+It is best to purchase one from a dealer or Egyptian tortoise breeder who has held onto the tortoise until it has had a chance to develop at least a few growth rings.
+Due to this fact, most responsible breeders prefer to sell well-started baby Egyptian tortoises for sale, to be sure the tortoise is growing and healthy.

 Before purchasing your new egyptian tortoise for sale online, find a reputable egyptian tortoise breeder, offering only captive bred egyptian tortoises for sale.
 Egyptian tortoises are some of the smallest of all tortoises.
 If you are looking for a small tortoise for sale, or a miniature tortoise for sale so to speak, this is it, Unfortunately, they are very rare, and only lay 1 egg per season, so do not expect them to be a cheap tortoise for sale!